ManlyElectronics/DomainTracker/README.md

 # Domain Tracker

 A PHP-based domain management tool.
-Fetches and saves domain information, DNS records, and custom properties to local JSON files.
+Fetch and saves domain information, DNS records, and with custom properties to local json file.

 ## Features